JavaScript and Java parallels

 # Non-blocking JSON processing

-Moleculer uses ES6-like Promises (based on the Java8's CompletableFuture API) to avoid callback hell.
+Moleculer uses ES6-like Promises (based on Java's CompletableFuture API) to avoid callback hell (opens new window).
 An io.datatree.Promise is an object that may produce a simple value (or a Tree object) some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
 Promise users can attach callbacks to handle the fulfilled Tree or the reason for rejection.

 The main difference between Promise-based operation of other systems and Moleculer is that the Moleculer Promise object works with "raw" JSON objects.
 The value of a Moleculer Promise, which you get after the asynchronous processing, is always a Tree object.
 This Tree structure may come from other Services or from asynchronous APIs.